How often do you find yourself saying 'I will do it tomorrow'...?

 The idea is you write an entire first draft novel in 30 days from start to finish.

-Well, my books aren’t novels and I already have 70,000 words written of one of them, but I know the concept of NaNoWriMo’s wordcount deadline of the end of the month is just what I need to kick my arse into touch in order to start hammering out the rest of this book.
+Well, my books aren't novels and I already have 70,000 words written of one of them.
+However, I know the concept of NaNoWriMo's word count deadline of the end of the month is just what I need to kick my arse into touch in order to start hammering out the rest of this book.

-Problem is I am already eight days behind and I’m actually due to start it off as soon as I have finished typing this blog post.
-I could easily have just decided to not do it at all as I am so far behind before I have even begun, but now that I have woken up the competitive part within me and have set myself my deadline and daily word count that even thinking about pushing my start date back one more day makes me feel like that would be one tomorrow too many.
+Problem is, I'm already eight days behind and for that reason I've decided to start it off as soon as I've finished typing this blog post.
+I could easily have just decided to not do it at all as I am so far behind before I've even begun.
+But now that I've woken up the competitive part within me and have set myself my deadline and daily word count, that even thinking about pushing my start date back one more day makes me feel like that would be one tomorrow too many.

-Also, if I don’t hit 50,000 words, even though I will be aiming for that, if I only manage 40,000 then yes the part of me that always wants to compete and win will be a bit disappointed, but then I will also acknowledge that I wrote 40,000 bloody words that would not have been written in probably half the time if I hadn’t at least got started!
-Either way I will be closer toward my end goal than if I hadn’t even attempted NaNoWriMo.
+Also, if I don't hit 50,000 words (even though I'll be aiming for that), and only manage 40,000 then yes, the part of me that always wants to compete and win will be a bit disappointed, but then I'll also acknowledge that I wrote 40,000 flippin' words!
+These definitely wouldn't have been written in half the time if I hadn't at least got started!
+Either way I will be closer toward my end goal than if I hadn't even attempted NaNoWriMo in the first place.

 So now, November, its on! *insert commentators voice* Contender REEEEEADY!
 Gladiator REEEEADY!
-(Any excuse to bring back a bit of 90’s TV!
-In case you are wondering I am the of course the Gladiator.
+(Any excuse to bring back a bit of 90's TV!
+In case you are wondering, of course I'm the the Gladiator.
 I mean, obviously.
-Who didn’t want to be Jet or Lightening back in the day?!).
+Who didn't want to be Jet or Lightening back in the day?!).

-I still frequently find my self gratification monkey coming out to take me off to the dark playground for the afternoon, but now when I take note that I am avoiding something I think ‘this job has to get done eventually, one way or the other.
-So I can either sit here avoiding it doing other things and trying to relax/avoid it in the dark playground (whilst still giving this uncompleted task my energy as it is sitting at the back of my mind niggling at me because I know I still haven’t done it), or I can just get it done and out the way, or at least start to get it done and then when I come to relax later on in the day I can truly let my brain switch off (and also feel a little proud of myself) because I will have earned it.
+An example could be a thought such as: 'This task has to get done eventually, one way or the other.
+I can either sit here avoiding it doing other things, trying to relax/avoid it in the dark playground, whilst still giving this uncompleted task my energy because it's in the back of my mind niggling at me.
+Alternatively, I can just get it done and out the way, or at least start to get it done.
+Then when I come to relax later on in the day I can really let my brain switch off properly.'

-- Looking at what it is that you keep putting off until tomorrow and seeing if it can be broken down into more manageable chunks.
-For advice on this have a read of a past blog post I wrote called Remember, don’t try to eat the elephant all at once, eat it bit by bit…
+2.Look at why you keep putting off until tomorrow and seeing if it can be broken down into more manageable chunks.
+For more information on this have a read of the past blog post Remember, Don’t Try To Eat The Elephant All At Once, Eat It Bit By Bit…

 - Is it setting a deadline?

-- Asking someone else to check in with you and your progress at agreed intervals as you will hold yourself accountable that way?
+- Asking someone else to check in with you and your progress at agreed intervals, as you'll hold yourself accountable that way?

-- Is it rewarding yourself with a treat once you have done it?
+- Is it rewarding yourself with a treat once you've done it?